checkly/puppeteer-to-playwright/README.md

 ## 🔗 Links

 - [jscodeshift](https://github.com/facebook/jscodeshift) - without which this project wouldn't be possible.
-- [ASTExplorer](https://astexplorer.net/) - useful debugging tool in case you would like to modify the transform file of this project to tweak its output
+- [ASTExplorer](https://astexplorer.net/) - useful debugging tool in case you would like to modify the transform file of this project to tweak its output.

 ## 📄 License